What definitions apply to the Privacy Policy?

 If others help Stride provide online services, they are given the least information needed to do their work for Stride, as required by law.
 They have no other rights to the information and have agreed to keep the data private, to use it only to perform the work they provide for Stride and to keep the data safe.

-If allowed by law, Stride may share your information with companies that are not connected to Stride but want to send you information about their products or services.
+If allowed by law, Stride may share your information for commercial and/or marketing purposes (and may include direct or targeted marketing), with companies that are not connected to Stride but want to send you information about their products or services.
 If permitted by state and federal law, Stride may share your information to offer services to you or give you information about services of third parties.
-You can ask that your personal information not be shared with third parties by writing to privacy@K12.com.
+You can ask that your personal information not be shared with third parties by writing to privacy@K12.com, calling 703-483-7000 or by clicking the "Do Not Sell or Share My Personal Information" link.

 How does Stride use personally identifiable information?